 The Telemarketing and Research Calls Industry Standard 2007 applies to:

 - all telemarketing calls made to an Australian number to offer, advertise or promote goods, services, interests in land, business opportunities or investments, or to solicit donations;

 - all research calls to conduct opinion polling and to carry out standard questionnaire-based research; and

-- calls made for the above purposes by public interest entities (such as charities, registered political parties, and religious organisations) who are exempt from the general prohibition on calling numbers listed on the Do Not Call Register when making specific types of telemarketing calls.
+- calls made for the above purposes by public interest entities (such as registered charities, and registered political parties) who are exempt from the general prohibition on calling numbers listed on the Do Not Call Register when making specific types of telemarketing calls.